 - 1. Any and all indoor and outdoor furniture and appliances whether realistic or abstract (i.e., sofas, chairs, benches, stoves, counters, bars, gliders, table lamps, caskets.
 Small boxes, not in excess of 3'x3', may be used as substitutes for furniture or appliances.) - 2.
-Any and all items used to decorate the interior or exterior of a setting. (i.e., pictures, garden decorations- i.e. string twinkle lights, lamps, sconces, clocks, books, ornaments, dishes, plaques, coats of arms, mirrors, standard area rugs and runners; not carpeting) - Decorative trim properties suspended from or attached to unit set elements shall not cover more than 50% of the visible surface of the unit set elements. - Soft plastic floral trim and vines may be used on unit set elements but shall not cover more than 50% of the visible surface.
-As a trim property, they do not count towards the plant allotment. - All hand-held items necessary to the play's action which are carried on the set by actors. (i.e., flashlights, lanterns, pipes, briefcases, electric candles, books, letters, dishes, flowers, umbrellas, etc.)
+Any and all items used to decorate the interior or exterior of a setting. (i.e., pictures, garden decorations- i.e. string twinkle lights, lamps, sconces, clocks, books, ornaments, dishes, plaques, coats of arms, mirrors, standard area rugs and runners; not carpeting) - Decorative trim properties suspended from or attached to unit set elements shall not cover more than 50% of the visible surface of the unit set elements. - Rugs shall not cover more than 50% of each visible unit set item. - Soft plastic floral trim and vines may be used on unit set elements but shall not cover more than 50% of the visible surface.
+As a trim property, they do not count towards the plant allotment. - 3.
+All hand-held items necessary to the play's action which are carried on the set by actors. (i.e., flashlights, lanterns, pipes, briefcases, electric candles, books, letters, dishes, flowers, umbrellas, etc.)